jopemachine/my-dev-env-mac/README.md

 [lunarVim] + [tmux] + [alacritty]

+- [lunarvim]: An IDE layer for Neovim with sane defaults.
+Completely free and community driven.
 - [alacritty]: A cross-platform, OpenGL terminal emulator.
+- [tmux]: Open-source terminal multiplexer for Unix-like operating systems.

 - [delta]: A syntax-highlighting pager for git, diff, and grep output
 - [fd]: A simple, fast and user-friendly alternative to 'find'
 - [forgit]: A utility tool powered by fzf for using git interactively.
 - [hub]: A command-line tool that makes git easier to use with GitHub.
-- [lazygit]: Simple terminal UI for git commands
+- ⭐ [lazygit]: Simple terminal UI for git commands
-- [lunarvim]: An IDE layer for Neovim with sane defaults.
-Completely free and community driven.
-- [ranger]: A VIM-inspired filemanager for the console
+- ⭐ [ranger]: A VIM-inspired filemanager for the console
 - [ripgrep]: ripgrep recursively searches directories for a regex pattern while respecting your gitignore
 - [starship]: The minimal, blazing-fast, and infinitely customizable prompt for any shell!
-- [tmux]: Open-source terminal multiplexer for Unix-like operating systems.

 ### Command Line Applications